viviandotdev/ObsidianVault/70 Tags/drawing.md

 	Cognitive Drawing
 	Drawing Form and Pose
-	Beginner's Guide to Sketching: Robots, Vehicles & Sci-fi Concepts **Perspective**
+	Beginner's Guide to Sketching: Robots, Vehicles & Sci-fi Concepts

-**Aesthetic**
-Value
-Composition
-- Elements of composition
-- Composition theory
-- Compositional schemes
-**Resources**
-	 Framed Ink by Marcos Mateo-Mestre, Mitchell Albala landscape painting

 **Technique
 [[Digital (Procreate)]]

-The combindation of the above (technique, aesthetic and structure/logic) is creativity.
-Combing all those skills create a story or design of someting
-**Creative**
-Design
-Story
-Expression

-Color and Light
--  Color Theory
-- Light Sources
-**Resources**
--  Color and Light by James Gurney,
--  Color and Light by 3DTotal Publishing

 **Exercises**
 [[Anki for Artists]]